robert-strandh/SICL/README.md

    * The systems in [the Common Boot repository]
    * The systems in [the Common Macros repository]
    * The systems in [the Parcl repository]
+   * The system "ecclesia", from [the Ecclesia repository]
+   * The systems in [the Predicament repository]

 The bash script `get-dependencies.sh` will do this work for you.